 - attend any court, tribunal, New Zealand Parole Board hearing or other judicial institution you must attend

 - move to another place of self-isolation to protect your own or another person’s life, health, or safety

 - visit a dying relative who is not expected to live beyond your self-isolation

-You are allowed to exercise outside your home while self-isolating.
+You can exercise outside your home while self-isolating.
 You can exercise in your neighbourhood, but not using any shared facility, such as a swimming pool or gym.
-You cannot exercise with other people, unless they are part of your household.
+You cannot exercise with other people unless they are part of your household.